 Kisses are not only given in France for greeting but also in Sweden at wedding parties: if the groom exits the room, every male tries to kiss the bride and the women hurry to the husband as soon as the women is invisible.
 If you are interested in kissing traditions, you can dive more deeply into this topic by reading our article Kisses around the world.

 Did you know that engagement rings have symbolized the never ending of the love already since old Egypt times and spread all over the world?

 Barefood wedding?
-In Hindu weddings it is common to steal the shoes of the groom.
+In Hindu wedding ceremonies it is common to steal the shoes of the groom.
 The woman is also missing something that brides have in other cultural circles: jewelry.
 Instead In India mehndi is used, painting the hands and partly arms.
-But: it does not primarily contribute to the women’s beauty but much more to her health: the henna from which the colour is made is respected to calm down the bride and bring peace to the wedding day full of adrenalin.
+But: it does not primarily contribute to the women’s beauty but much more to her health: the henna from which the color is made is respected to calm down the bride and bring peace to the wedding day full of adrenalin.

 A first night with little sleep?
 Go to France if you either do not mind noise or are a short-time sleeper.
 In this country family and friends meet in front of the house of the fresh couple and have fun playing with pots and pans.
 To silence this so-called “Charivari” snacks and drinks need to be served.